A lot about electronic gem testers

 Advantages of this particular model:

-- nearly as easy as the 'Standard' Presidium, above - it has more settings, you can limit the possible results by selecting the colour of the stone you are testing
+- nearly as easy as the 'Standard' Presidium, above - it has more settings, you can narrow the results by selecting the colour of the stone you are testing

 - the first gemtester that is truly pocket-size, with the finest probe tip, will test stones down to 2pts in size.